--Internal suspension: We do not keep pupils apart from the rest of the school for any longer than necessary and this would only be caused by their behaviour, for example, if the student's behaviour suggested that their actions would be detrimental to either themselves or others.
-This would be reported as a behaviour incident and would be reviewed by the Senior management team.
+We do not keep pupils apart from the rest of the school for any longer than necessary and this would only be caused by their behaviour, for example, if the student's behaviour suggested that their actions would be detrimental to either themselves or others.
+This would be reported as a behaviour incident and would be reviewed by the Senior Leadership Team.
 An internal suspension would therefore be used as constructively as possible, with possible interventions from teaching staff or therapists.
-Students would be allowed to have time to eat, lunch time, and to use the toilet.
+Students would be allowed to have time to eat, have a lunch time supervised, and to use the toilet.